NoldAndreas/2DChebClass/README.md

 ```
 case '67-CF-65-55-C1-82'  %YOUR MAC ADDRESS
             dirData    = 'D:\2DChebData';    %Location of the data folder.
-Has to be different from pwd.
 ```

 The content in the dirDDFT folder will be uploaded, so don't add data files here, as this means that the data limit we have on bitbucket would be exceeded quickly.